Collin Street Bakery: Notable clients

 The descendants of the Ringling circus continue to order cakes.
 Monaco's Princess Caroline also places an annual order, continuing her mother, Princess Grace's tradition of a Christmas DeLuxe fruitcake for their family and friends.
 Hilton Hotels are a longtime customer, as is Master Builders, S.A. of Brussels, Belgium.
 Also counted in the above group is Madison Square Garden and Vanna White.
 The company rejected an order from Iran's Ayatollah Khomeini following the 1979 Iranian hostage crisis.
 The DeLuxe Fruitcake is shipped to all countries except Cuba and Iran.

 Fraud and film

 In 1998, Collin Street Bakery hired a bookkeeper, Sandy Jenkins.
 Jenkins was promoted to the controller in 2004 when he earned approximately $50,000 per year.
 Before being caught in 2013, Jenkins embezzled over $16 million.
 Jenkins died in prison in 2019.
-A movie about the scandal starring Will Ferrell and Julianne Moore has been in pre-production since the Covid-19 pandemic began.
-The film is slated to be titled Fruitcake.
+A movie about the scandal has been in pre-production since 2019.
+The film is slated to be titled Fruitcake and originally starred Will Ferrell and Laura Dern, but was recast with Paul Walter Hauser and Jennifer Garner in 2024.